Kastro, Thasos: History

+Prehistoric

+The prehistoric settlement of Kastri is situated in the mountainous hinterland of Thasos, between the villages of Theologos and Potos.

+The Late Neolithic II layers (phase Kastri Ib) have been excavated between 1969 and 1980.
+Many types of decorated pottery have been found, with similarities to Eastern Macedonia “Dimitra type” and the Eastern Balkans.
+Graphite-painted pottery occurs in large quantities.
+Pottery has been dated to 4681‑4493 BC Calibrated.

+Similar pottery has also been found at Paradeisos (archaeological site) in the region of Eastern Macedonia and Thrace in Northern Greece.

+Genoese fortress

 The settlement was first mentioned in 1434 in connection with the establishment of a local fortress or citadel (acropolis) by Umberto Grimaldi, when Thassos was ruled by the Genoese Dorino I Gattilusio.
 The ruins of the citadel's wall can still be seen.
 Over the centuries, Kastro, like other mountain villages, was a refuge from pirates.
 After the fall of Constantinople in 1453 a large number of Greeks came to the island, and most settled in Theologos and Kastro.
 Under Ottoman administration, the place was known as Yenihisar (New Castle).

 Because of its remote and inhospitable location it remained a poor settlement, and in 1856 had only 60 houses.

 In the late 19th century, the island's inhabitants started to move from mountain villages to the coast, transforming temporary fishermen's settlements into villages.
 Inhabitants of Kastro moved to the villages of Kalyvia and Limenaria.
 A similar thing happened to most mountain villages: Kazaviti (Megalos/Mikros Prinos) has Prinos, Rachoni has Skala Rachoniou, Theologos has Potos, etc. Many names of coastal villages on the island start with "Skala" ("ladder" in Greek), referring to the connection between the mountain village and its coastal village.